 An interruption of no longer than 30 days is not viewed as an interruption, and these days will not be counted towards the 1095 days.
 Interruptions exceeding 30 days will reset the count at 0.
 If you are interrupting your admission for weekend or holiday leave, these days will be counted as part of the calculation.
-We also reimburse the necessary treatment-related nursing, paramedic care, medicines, medical aids and dressings during the period of admission.
+You are also entitled to the costs of the necessary treatment-related nursing, paramedic care, medicines, medical aids and dressings during the period of admission.